 For a retired employee to be eligible for benefits, an employee must qualify for retirement in accordance with the requirements established by the Illinois Municipal Retirement Fund.
 Employees hired prior to January 1, 2011, Tier I employees, are eligible for retirement at age 55 with 35 years of service or age 60 with 8 years of service and are eligible for early retirement at age 55 with 8 years of service.
-Employees hired after December 31, 2010, Tier 2 employees, are eligible for retirement at age 62 with 35 years of service or age 67 with 10 years of service and are eligible for early retirement at age 62 with 10 years of service.
+Employees hired after December 31, 2010, Tier 2 employees, are eligible for retirement at age 62 with 35 years of service.
 Participants in the plan, included spouses and surviving spouses, are eligible to remain on the plan until age 65 when Medicare becomes the primary insurer.